bigbadcon/bbc-11ty/src/volunteer.md

 Here's all the work we do.
 If you're ready to engage with our community, consider one of these roles!

 ### Online events
+As a volunteer at our online event, we may ask you to make a one-to-two-hour commitment prior to the convention.
+This is so that we can familiarize you with the flow of the event, your role within it, and any skills you’ll need to perform your volunteer role.

 **Friendly Faces**: If you’d like to share your excitement about Go Play NW, become a Friendly Face!
 Our Friendly Faces welcome attendees as they enter the convention, answer their questions (or connect them to staff for more assistance), and help them feel comfortable.
 A Friendly Face is often an attendee’s first point of contact with convention staff, and helps set the tone for the weekend.

-**Donut Master of Ceremonies**: As the Donut MC, you’ll be front and center running the show: calling the Donut to order, providing instructions to facilitators, steering the flow of pitches, and concluding the Donut when pitches are finished.
-You’ll also be in communication with the Donut Chat Mod and Bot PIC during the Donut.
+[//]: # (**Donut Master of Ceremonies**: As the Donut MC, you’ll be front and center running the show: calling the Donut to order, providing instructions to facilitators, steering the flow of pitches, and concluding the Donut when pitches are finished.
+You’ll also be in communication with the Donut Chat Mod and Bot PIC during the Donut.)

 **Donut Chat Mod**: As a Donut Chat Mod, you’ll be facilitating communication between attendees, the Donut MCs, and the Bot PICs.

-**Technology Team**: As a Bot PIC, you’ll help ensure the Discord bots we use to manage the Donut all function smoothly.
-Technical Support
+[//]: # (**Technology Team**: As a Bot PIC, you’ll help ensure the Discord bots we use to manage the Donut all function smoothly.
+Technical Support)

 ### In-person events